Marcell Ozuna Player Props: Braves vs. Angels

 Marcell Ozuna At The Plate

-- Among qualifying hitters in MLB, he ranks 113th in batting average, 108th in on-base percentage, and 30th in slugging.
+- He ranks 113th in batting average, 107th in on base percentage, and 31st in slugging among the qualifying hitters in MLB play.

+- Ozuna enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .368 with four homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.